Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Partitioned evaluation method for wavelike kernels

 The same contour-deformation strategy applies to the line-integrated source, extended to handle the additional oscillatory structure introduced by the Bessel function in $A_b$ \eqref{eq:Ab}.
-To isolate these oscillations, the Bessel function is decomposed using Hankel functions away from $t = 0$
+To isolate these oscillations, the Bessel function is decomposed using Hankel functions

-where the scaled Hankel functions $\mathrm{Hx}_1^{(1,2)}$ are slowly varying.
-The exponential factors oscillate at a frequency $\omega = bk_y$, but these can be absorbed into the wavelike phase, yielding two integrals with shifted phases $g(x,y \pm b,t)$.
+where the exponentially scaled Hankel functions $\mathrm{Hx}_1^\pm$ are slowly varying.
+The exponential factors oscillate at a frequency $\omega = bk_y$, but these can be absorbed into the complex phase, yielding two integrals with shifted phases $g(x,y \pm b,t)$.
 Each shifted phase has its own stationary points and associated non-oscillatory interval.
-The union of these intervals is integrated along the real line using the $A_b$ prefactor.
-The union operator ensures that the contour starting points are sufficiently far from any stationary point, and these contours are computed twice, once for each Hankel function using its respective phase.\footnote{The same approach can also be applied to the wave resistance integral~\eqref{eq:Cw}.
-However, the faster $A_w\sim t^{-5}$ decay and slower $k_x\sim t$ phase function mean direct quadrature is also practical for that integral.}
+As before, any overlapping intervals are merged and integrated along the real line, now using the $A_b$ amplitude.
+The semi-infinite ranges are computed once with each phase and corresponding amplitude